lsst-sims/smtn-019/index.rst

 - :math:`+X_\mathrm{OCS}` completes the right-handed coordinate system.
   It points towards the right as you look from the sky towards the reflective surface of M1.

-- The OCS origin is the hypothetical vertex of M1.
-- The OCS follows the TMA.
+Addtionally, the OCS origin is the hypothetical vertex of M1, and the OCS follows the TMA as it tracks and slews across the sky.

 .. figure:: ./_static/OCS_josh.png